jetatar/jetatar.github.io/ElasticCloud.md

+# Configuring an Elastic Cloud Partition

-# Troubleshooting a Slurm partition in a 'DOWN' state
+# Troubleshooting a Slurm Partition in a 'DOWN' State

 ## Check Node Status
 ```